University Mentoring Scheme

 - Opportunity to reflect on one’s own practice and affirm your own expertise

-- Builds leadership and managment skills – without line management responsibility
+- Builds leadership and management skills – without line management responsibility

 - Sense of achievement in helping someone else grow